-Economic development incentives are a means to reduce or redirect taxes for businesses in exchange for specific desirable actions or investments that might not otherwise be financially feasible.
-To qualify for incentives, a project must demonstrate an ability to meet the City's targeted outcomes.
+Economic development incentives are a means to increase the financial viability of a proposed project by either increasing available revenue sources to fund the project or by reducing the overall costs of the project.
+This is accomplished through new revenue sources (Special Assessments or new taxes), Tax Abatements, or Tax Redirection reduce or redirect taxes for businesses in exchange for specific desirable actions or investments that might not otherwise be financially feasible.
+To qualifyfor incentives, a project must demonstrate an ability to meet the City's targeted outcomes as defined in the Ignite Strategic and Comprehensive Plans.